sarojgrs/Task-Management-Mini-App/README.md

 yarn install
 ```

-### 2. User shell script to setup all at once and you can ignore below
+### 2. Execute shell script to setup all at once and you can ignore below

 ```bash
   sh setup_bash.sh